AutoViML/AutoViML/README.md

 <h3 align="center">AutoViML creates innovative Open Source libraries to make data scientists' and machine learning engineers' lives easier and more productive! </h3>

 - 🌱 <b>Our innovative libraries and repositories so far</b>:
-- 🤝 [deep_autoviml](https://github.com/AutoViML/deep_autoviml) Building tensorflow keras models and pipelines is now as easy as "fit and predict".
+- 🤝 [Deep AutoViML](https://github.com/AutoViML/deep_autoviml) Build tensorflow keras models and pipelines for any data set, any size with text, image and tabular data, with a single line of code.
 - 🤝 [AutoViz](https://github.com/AutoViML/AutoViz) Automatically Visualize any dataset, any size with a single line of code.
 - 🤝 [Auto_ViML](https://github.com/AutoViML/Auto_ViML) Automatically Build Multiple ML Models with a Single Line of Code.
 - 🤝 [Auto-TS](https://github.com/AutoViML/Auto_TS) Automatically build ARIMA, SARIMAX, VAR, FB Prophet and XGBoost Models on Time Series data sets with a Single Line of Code.
-Now updated with Dask to handle millions of rows
+Now updated with Dask to handle millions of rows.
-- 🤝 [featurewiz](https://github.com/AutoViML/featurewiz) Use advanced feature engineering strategies and select the best features from your data set fast with a single line of code..
+- 🤝 [Featurewiz](https://github.com/AutoViML/featurewiz) Use advanced feature engineering strategies and select the best features from your data set fast with a single line of code..

 - 👨‍💻 All of our projects are open sourced and available here at [AutoViML](https://github.com/AutoViML)